Soap Opera Hopper Nicolas Coster

 - Big Business (1988), a comedy starring Bette Midler, Lily Tomlin, Fred Ward, and Michael Gross.

 Nicolas Coster and wife Beth’s son Ian Russell Coster was born in July 1990.
-Coster had been on location in North Carolina filming the movie Betsy’s Wedding (1990) (above) with Alan Alda, Anthony LaPaglia, Catherina O’Hara, Joe Pesci, Burt Young, Molly Ringwald, and Ally Sheedy.
+Coster had been on location in North Carolina filming the movie Betsy’s Wedding (1990) with Alan Alda, Anthony LaPaglia, Catherina O’Hara, Joe Pesci, Burt Young, Molly Ringwald, and Ally Sheedy.

 After Ian’s birth Nicolas Coster returned to work in California, and began appearing once again as Lionel Lockridge on Santa Barbara from 1990-1993.
 He remained friends with many of the actors and executives associated with Santa Barbara, including Louise Sorel, A Martinez (Cruz Castillo), and John Allen Nelson (Warren Lockridge), whose wedding in France Coster officiated at.